How to Buy a Ferrari: Best Practices for Purchasing a Pre-Owned Model

 The Ferrari Direct program is similar, but design for those who own a single Ferrari model.
 This program is available to provide fixed loans based on the value of a single vehicle in the buyer’s collection.
 These loans may be provided with flexible terms to enable the buyer to purchase additional Ferrari models, and they’re available without origination or early-termination fees.

-It’s crucial to purchase any pre-owned Ferrari from an authorized Ferrari dealership like Continental AutoSports.
+It’s crucial to purchase any pre-owned Ferrari from an official Ferrari dealership like Continental AutoSports Ferrari.
 Not only will such a dealer provide you with all of the vehicle’s service records and confirm that all maintenance is up to date, but we will also outline the future costs of ownership that you can expect to maintain the car’s world-class performance.

-In addition to being able to offer the best terms possible for your purchase or lease through Ferrari Financial Services, working with an authorized Ferrari dealership makes it easier to keep track of every aspect of your new vehicle.
-When you purchase through Continental AutoSports, we will register your purchase with Ferrari in Italy and you will be issued a unique Ferrari ID number, which is how the factory tracks ownership and chassis numbers around the world.
+In addition to being able to offer the best terms possible for your purchase or lease through Ferrari Financial Services, working with an official Ferrari dealership makes it easier to keep track of every aspect of your new vehicle.
+When you purchase through Continental AutoSports Ferrari, we will register your purchase with Ferrari in Italy and you will be issued a unique Ferrari ID number, which is how the factory tracks ownership and chassis numbers around the world.

 Want to buy a Ferrari?
-The dream is in reach when you work with Continental AutoSports!
+The dream is in reach when you work with Continental AutoSports Ferrari!
 We’re based in Chicagoland but we work with potential buyers throughout the United States, and these cars are worth traveling across the country to procure.